 Have you heard of AFUE?
 It’s the measurement of the efficiency of your furnace and it stands for Annual Fuel Utilization Efficiency.
 In simple words, AFUE is a percentage of energy that is produced by burning 100% of fuel.
 So, the higher the AFUE, the more efficient the furnace.

-AFUE will vary depending on where you are located and which fuel you use.
+AFUE varies depending on where you are located and which fuel you use, as well as what furnace model you have.
 Maryland is considered a southern state for the purpose of furnace efficiency ratings.
-So if you live in Maryland and own a gas furnace that’s 90% AFUE or higher, you’ve got yourself a high-efficiency furnace that most likely meets Energy Star standards.
+So if you live in Maryland and own a gas furnace that’s 90% AFUE or higher, you’ve got yourself a high-efficiency furnace that most likely meets ENERGY STAR standards.

 Still unsure whether to repair or replace?
 Give Grove HVAC a call and we’ll help you calculate whether the cost of replacement is worth it in your particular situation.